UsabilityEngineering/portfolio-bincent0929/journal/vincents-ux-journal.md

 I decided to pick the video with the most views.
 If everyone else wants to hear about it, why shouldn’t I?

-And then the cycle of YouTube continues for its users until the user decides to close the site.
+And then the **user flow** of YouTube continues for its users until the user decides to close the site.